 I eventually settled down with a wonderful partner named Greg, and because he had great credit we were able to buy a home together in 2001.
 However, I was quietly getting deeper and deeper into credit card debt, charging everything from concert tickets to vacations.
 I even put the $4,000 deposit on a new BMW on a credit card.
 Living this way finally caught up with me in 2011, when we had our sights set on a gorgeous house in Key Largo.

-My Aha!
-Moment: Getting Married—and Realizing We Now Had Five Figures in Debt
+I Got Married — and Realized We Now Had Five Figures in Debt

 Erika Torres, 32, public affairs specialist, Irvine, California

 Once we became debt-free in 2014, our extra income allowed us to save enough to put a 10% down payment on our very first house.
-Choosing to rev up our debt payoff plan was easily one of the best decisions we ever made.
+Choosing to rev up our debt payoff plan was one of the best decisions we ever made.

 Brandon Schroth, 27, digital analyst, San Diego